Ferlab-Ste-Justine/terraform-libvirt-etcd-server/README.md

   - **is_initializing**: Set to true if the cluster is getting generated along with the creation of this node.
   - **initial_token**: Initialization token for the cluster.
   - **initial_members**: List of the initial members that are present when the cluster is initially boostraped.
 It should contain a list of maps, each entry having the following keys: ip, name.
 The **name** value in each map should be the same as the **name** value that is passed to the corresponding member as a module variable.
-- **certificate**: Configuration for the internally generated certificates.
-It has the following keys:
+- **tls**: Tls authentication parameters for peer-to-peer communication and server-to-client communitcation.
+It has the following keys.
-  - **organization**: Organization of the generated certificates.
-  - **validity_period**: Validity period of the generated certificates in hours.
-  - **early_renewal_period**: How long before the end of the validity period should terraform force the generated of a new certificate in hours.
-  - **key_length**: Lenght of the RSA private key part of the server certificates.
-  - **extra_domains**: List of additional domains to include in the certificate.
-- **ca**: Configuration for the (pre-existing) ca that will be used to generate the server certificates.
-It contains the following keys:
+  - **ca_cert**: CA certificate that will be used to validate the authenticity of peers and clients.
-  - **key**: Private key of the ca
+  - **server_cert**: Server certificate that will be used to authentify the server to its peers and to clients.
+In addition to being signed for all the ips and domains the server will use, it should be signed with the **127.0.0.1** loopback address in order to initialize authentication from one of the servers.
+Its allowed uses should be both server authentication and client authentication.
-  - **key_algorithm**: Algorithmn of the ca's private key
+  - **server_key**: Server private key that complements its certificate for authentication.
-  - **certificate**: Certificate of the ca
 - **chrony**: Optional chrony configuration for when you need a more fine-grained ntp setup on your vm.
 It is an object with the following fields:
   - **enabled**: If set the false (the default), chrony will not be installed and the vm ntp settings will be left to default.
   - **servers**: List of ntp servers to sync from with each entry containing two properties, **url** and **options** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#server)